Orthogonally spherical objects and spherical fibrations: Spherical fibrations

-and since a composition of two regular immersions is again a regular immersion, we conclude that $\xi_p$ is indeed a regular immersion for every closed $p \in \mathbb{Z}$. \end{proof}
+and since a composition of two regular immersions is again a regular immersion, we conclude that $\xi_p$ is regular for every closed $p \in \mathbb{Z}$. \end{proof}

 Thus we arrive at the class of objects we want to work with: flat and perfect fibrations in $X$ over $Z$ with proper fibres.
-For such fibrations the results of Section \ref{section-orthogonally-spherical-objects} can be re-stated in a more natural way and improved upon.
-Our goal is to give a satisfying description of what does it mean for such fibrations to possess the following property: \begin{defn} Let $D$ be a flat and perfect fibration in $X$ over $Z$ with proper fibres.
-We say that $D$ is a \em spherical fibration \rm if the object $E = \iota_{D *} \mathcal{O}_D$ is spherical over $Z$ in $D(Z \times X)$. \end{defn}
+For such fibrations the results of Section \ref{section-orthogonally-spherical-objects} can be restated in a more natural way and improved upon.
+Our goal is to give a satisfying description of the following: \begin{defn} Let $W$ be a flat and perfect fibration in $X$ over $Z$ with proper fibres.
+We say that $W$ is a \em spherical fibration \rm if the object $E = \iota_{W *} \mathcal{O}_W$ is spherical over $Z$ in $D(Z \times X)$. \end{defn}